Instagram rolls out Playback to show favourite Stories from 2021

 Users will see a message in their Instagram feed inviting them to create a Playback, and if they see a 2021 Story they want to add, they can click on the "2021" sticker to view and share in their Playback, the report said.

-The new feature is likely to be popular, especially with power Instagram users who want to re-promote their favourite Stories.
+The new fature is likely to be popular, especially with power Instagram users who want to re-promote their favourite Stories.

 Conversations